 Hamachi Download and Installation

 Step 1 – Download LogMeIn Hamachi VPN software for Windows.
 Install it on both local and remote PC.

 Note – For Windows 7 users, if you don’t see the Hamachi adapter installed or can’t get it working no matter what you do, then worrying is the last thing you should do because we have already got you covered on that.
-Simply download Windows update KB3033929 and re-install the hamachi.
+Download Windows update KB3033929 and re-install the Hamachi.

 Creating and Joining a Hamachi Network

-Note – There is a limitation on a number of peers connecting to a single network.
-As you can see in the image above, Network VirajCS has 5 members, and that is the max limit for a free LogMeIn account.
+Note – There is a limitation on the number of peers connecting to a single network.
+As you can see in the image above, Network VirajCS has five members, which is the max limit for a free LogMeIn account.
 Fortunately, there is a way to overcome this limitation.
-Create multiple networks and then you can add several remote PCs into those networks.
+Create multiple networks, and then you can add several remote PCs into those networks.